polterguy/magix/README.md

 Hyperlisp is a commpletely unique programming language, which allows you to directly modify the execution tree itself.
 In fact, Hyperlisp is neither an interpreted language nor a compiled language.
 It is in fact a simple syntax which allows you to create tree structures which the runtime can accept as executable code, allowing you to create the execution tree the runtime executes directly as your code.
 This facilitates for a lot of really interesting traits, such as the ability to directly modify the code currently being executedd, and so on.
 Hyperlisp is a completely unique programming language, facilitating for features which are easy to become acquinted with and love once you've learned the basic syntax.
 Hyperlisp is not Lisp btw in any ways, it is only inspired by Lisp.
 Hyperlisp also does not compile down to IL code in any ways, but is simply a syntactic helper built on top of Active Events, allowing for dynamically created code to coexist with compiled code.
 Hyperlisp brings the best of the static programming languages into the world of the best of the dyamic programming languages

 Magix is also a complete MVC framework, which allows you to create your applications within a much more scalable architecture than what most other frameworks do.
-In Magix a Controller is called an ActiveController, a View an ActiveModule and then there is no need for a Model, since the underlaying Node structure makes the Model redundant, by allowing you to serialize data directly into the databaseusing the Hyperlisp format.
+In Magix a Controller is called an ActiveController, a View an ActiveModule and then there is no need for a Model, since the underlaying Node structure makes the Model redundant, by allowing you to serialize data directly into the database using the Hyperlisp format.

 ##############################################################################################